pabloalencar/coisa/README.md

-# coisa
+# Conselheiro Inteligente de Saúde - COISA

-Conselheiro Inteligente de Saúde - COISA
+The Smart Health Advisor (COISA) is a application for help people to take care with their health.